Markus-Genius-Coding/Laravel-React-Project-Demo/README.md

 ```
 on your commandline.
 Note that all necessary commands for laravel are executed via the docker entrypoint.
-Just wait a few seconds, npm need some time.
+**After the first build has finished wait one or two minutes, npm need some time.**

 You should now be able to access the application in your browser.
 Just visit [http://localhost:3100](http://localhost:3100)